Religious Studies (REL)

 REL 370 Spec Topics in Relig Studies (3 credits)

 Concentrated focus on a selected theme in theology or religion at an advanced level.
 Topic and content varies from semester to semester.
 Course may be taken twice for credit as the topic changes.
 Certifications vary by section.
-Does not fulfill the GEP.

-Attributes: Undergraduate
+Attributes: CCC: Religious Studies, Undergraduate

 REL 380 Prophecy in the Ancient World (3 credits)